-Today I’m sharing everything you need to know about how to start your own virtual assistant business in 2021.
+Today I’m sharing everything you need to know about how to start your own virtual assistant business.
 Even if you have no experience, you have an existing skillset that business owners want, need and value.

 My friend Kayla, the creator of $10K VA, can help you identify that skillset so you can confidently get paid to use it.